HumanCellAtlas/dcp-community/charters/DataStore/charter.md

 ### Security
 * User authentication system implementation for the Data Store
 * Data access authorization system implementation for the Data Store
-* DevSecOps - implementation of features required to the core Data Store code to support FISMA moderate capabilities in forked code bases (authentication, authorization, logging, auditing, etc).
+* DevSecOps - implementation of features required to the core Data Store code to support FISMA moderate capabilities in community reuse code bases (authentication, authorization, logging, auditing, etc).
 The authentication and authorization system will support all rights of data subjects as defined in [GDPR](https://gdpr-info.eu/)
 * Operations for Data Store - Implement and configure tools to facilitate the operation of the Data Store service in a production environment

 ### Community engagement